 The first thing is to launch your browser and type 192.168.1.1.
 A login interface appears.
 The default login credentials for TP-Link routers are usually admin for username and admin as password.

 After logging in to the router, you need to scroll down to the NAT Forwarding tab.
-Upon clicking on the NAT Forwarding tab, Virtual servers interface will appear.
+Upon clicking on the NAT Forwarding tab, a Virtual server interface will appear.

 By adding a new virtual server, you will be telling the router to allow all traffic directed through the specified port number.